Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Glen Innes, placing the area among the bottom 25% of areas assessed nationally

-Glen Innes has granted approximately 15 residential properties approval annually.
-Over the past five financial years, from FY21 to FY25, 78 homes were approved, with one more approved so far in FY26.
-On average, about 0.4 new residents per year have arrived for each new home during these five years, indicating that supply is meeting or exceeding demand and providing ample buyer options while allowing for population growth beyond current forecasts.
+Glen Innes has recorded approximately 15 residential properties granted approval annually.
+Over the past five financial years, from FY21 to FY25, around 78 homes were approved, with an additional 2 approved so far in FY26.
+On average, over these five years, about 0.4 new residents arrived per new home built.

 Frequently Asked Questions - Development